All Professional Development instructors are highly qualified. Their knowledge and skills are backed by hands-on

 Sue Gallagher, MSW, RSW

 Sue has been practicing in the field of social work for over 30 years and has focused on work in crisis and trauma as well as social work education.
 Sue worked for over 20 years as a member of the Waterloo Region Sexual Assault/Domestic Violence Treatment Centre where she responded to acute cases of sexual and domestic violence through the emergency departments of two local hospitals.
 She also provided ongoing counselling to those men, women and children who had experienced sexual and/or domestic violence.
 Currently, Sue offers general counselling through Cardinal Counselling and Mediation in Waterloo.

 Sue teaches and provides field education in the Social Work programs at York University, University of Calgary, Renison University and Wilfrid Laurier, as well as in the Social Services program at Conestoga College.
 Sue teaches a course on Trauma and Trauma Healing at Conrad Grebel University College with the Peace and Conflict Studies Program.

 (Dialectical Behaviour Therapy)

 Karma is PhD candidate at the Faculty of Social Work, Wilfrid Laurier University.
 Her dissertation research is exploring ecological ethics for therapy practice.
 She is a registered social worker and registered marriage and family therapist.
 Karma has been a practicing therapist since 1994, beginning her career as a group therapist for child, adolescent and adult survivors of childhood sexual abuse and supervisor of group therapy interns.
 Since this time, she has practiced in the areas of adolescent eating disorders and adult mental health.
-Karma also practiced for 13 years at a child and family therapy program at a York Region teaching hospital.
+Karma also practiced for 15 years at a child and family therapy program at a York Region teaching hospital.
 Currently, she is in private practice providing couple and family therapy and individual therapy to children, adolescents and adults.
-She was a part-time faculty member with the Canadian Association of Psychosocial Oncology and the Master of Social Work program at Wilfrid Laurier University.
+She is a part-time faculty member with the Canadian Association of Psychosocial Oncology and Renison University College, University of Waterloo, and has been an instructor with the Master of Social Work degree program at Wilfrid Laurier University.
 She has also presented at numerous national and international conferences.
 Karma has provided supervision to students and therapy trainees and consultation to mental health professionals.